Esri/arcgis-maps-sdk-flutter-samples/lib/samples/identify_layer_features/README.md

 ## Additional information

-The GeoView supports two methods of identify: `identifyLayer()`, which identifies features within a specific layer, and `identifyLayers()`, which identifies features for all layers in the current view.
+The `GeoViewController` supports two methods of identify: `identifyLayer()`, which identifies features within a specific layer, and `identifyLayers()`, which identifies features for all layers in the current view.

 ## Tags